panosstav/NavalEngineering/README.md

 # Diploma in Naval Architecture and Marine Engineering
-Science degree at National Technical University of Athens  (NTUA)
+Science degree at National Technical University of Athens, Greece

 ## School of Naval Architecture and Marine Engineering Coding Projects